KayishaStudent/KayishaStudent.github.io/report.md

 Created a repo then a github page.
-Then I used my github knowledge to push, commit and now report on that.
+Then I used my github knowledge to push, commit and now report on that